Addressing common questions

-Before I answer that question I would ask: “With respect to what?
+Before I answer that question, I would ask: “With respect to what?
 With respect to input data?
 Real life of the product?
 Test data?
 Regulation standard?
 Or perhaps QA measure?”
-There are so many questions I could keep asking but they all are valid questions to respond to the original question if you ask me.
+What;s more, there are so many questions I could keep asking.
+They all are valid questions to respond to the original question if you ask me.

 A linear analysis is only good as long as the underlying linearity assumptions are satisfied.
-A static simulation analyzing strength does not reveal much about a fatigue failure that analyzes life under cyclic loading.
-If you do not know which failure mode you have to pursue, you either should simulate all different modes of failure or do some experiments in the lab to gain a better understanding of which failure modes to rule in or out.
+A static simulation analyzing strength does not reveal much about a fatigue failure.
+It analyzes life under cyclic loading.
+If you do not know which failure mode you have to pursue, you have 2 option.
+You should either simulate all different modes of failure or do some experiments in the lab to gain a better understanding of which failure modes to rule in or out.

 There are also fundamental concepts that you need to understand in order to get accurate results.
 I think what people often forget when they are performing a linear static analysis, is that when they go beyond material yield strength anywhere in the design, a re-distribution of stress will occur which can only be captured by a nonlinear analysis.
 Let’s remember that linear static analysis assumes that the relationship between loads and the induced response is linear.
-Meaning, if you double the magnitude of loads, the response (displacements, strains, stresses, reaction forces, etc.
+Meaning, if you double the magnitude of loads, the response will also double.
+The response includes displacements, strains, stresses, reaction forces, etc.

 The good news is if you setup your model correctly you can be confident that the results are very close approximations of the physical or theoretical values.

-Autodesk Nastran In-CAD
+Autodesk Inventor Nastran

 The Verification Manual is a 264 pages long document with very robust examples that compare the FEA results to theoretical calculations and physical test results.

 Inventor Nastran also has a Convergence Plot option to help validate the accuracy of the finite element mesh.